pustotnik/zenmake/docs/buildconf-taskparams.rst

     You can use :ref:`substitution<buildconf-substitutions>`
     variables for this parameter.

-    It's possible to use :ref:`selectable parameters<buildconf-select>`
-    to set this parameter.
+    And it's possible to use :ref:`selectable parameters<buildconf-select>` to set this parameter.

 export-defines